Welcome to May, Greater Washington! We have a busy Catalogue weekend, so you definitely could celebrate the new month with one of our non-profits …

 When we think about literacy, we often consider letters rather than numbers.
 But over the past few years, financial literacy has become ever more crucial — and more widely-discussed.
 And as of this past week, even Elmo has joined that discussion.

 For his preliminary lessons in personal finance, Elmo learns the difference between a “need” and a “want,” emphasizing that his father likes the word “prioritize.”
 The three-and-a-half-year-old Elmo also learns about “deferred gratification” when he realizes that he needs four more dollars to buy a sparkly “stupendous ball” rather than a standard, less-stupendous rubber ball.

 Welcome to Wednesday, Greater Washington!
 Non-profits news to come …

-Monday was a big night for the Washington performing arts community — and for quite a few CFP non-profits!
+Monday was a big night for the Washington performing arts community — and for quite a few Catalogue non-profits!
 Yesterday marked the 27th Annual Helen Hayes Awards, which recognized “156 theatre artists, ensembles, and productions nominated in 26 categories,” as well as three special awards.
-And we would like to send CFP cheers to:
+And we would like to send Catalogue cheers to:

 - Adventure Theatre for Outstanding Production (Theatre for Young Audiences) for If You Give a Pig a Pancake.